getlantern/lantern-roadmap/lep/Go_Proxy_Layer.md

 CloudFlare, directly addressing some existing roadmap items, making progress towards other roadmap items and making it generally easier to maintain, innovate on and get contributions to Lantern's core networking features in the future.
+The big caveat here is that a lot of the longer-term benefits are only realized by switching completely from Java to Go, so moving in that direction now most likely only makes sense if we're open, maybe even committed to, that happening at some point.

 ## Background